tmtsoftware/scalafiddle-core/Usage.md

 ### Inline templates

 In addition to the basic templates provided on the server, a fiddle can define its own template consisting of a prefix and postfix that are hidden from the user.
-This can be useful when you want to demonstrate some concept that requires a bit of boilerplate around it to function properly, but you don't want the user to worry about that.
+The inline template complements the server template (one is defined within the other), so both can be used at the same time.
+Inline templates can be useful when you want to demonstrate some concept that requires a bit of boilerplate around it to function properly, but you don't want the user to worry about that.

 To mark the beginning and ending of user editable content, use `// $FiddleStart` and `// $FiddleEnd` markers.